algosup/2022-2023-project-1-smart-signage-Project-4-group/Documents/Technical-Specifications.md

 ## 3.4.
 How will we secure it:

-There will be no reason to secure the software part of the device because the only informations that are passing by are the state of the leds and the requests sent by the customer.
+There will be no reason to secure the software part of the device because the only information that are passing by are the state of the leds and the requests sent by the customer.

 # 4. What for the rollout or if we need rollback: